Takeaways

 Once in the bloodstream, caffeine is transported throughout the body, including the brain, where it exerts its primary effects.
 It also affects other organs like the heart and muscles.
 The peak of caffeine’s stimulating effects is typically reached about one hour after you consume it.[5]

 The liver is responsible for breaking down caffeine.
 This process involves enzymes that transform caffeine into different compounds, which are then eliminated from the body through urine.
-The entire process of breaking down and removing caffeine can take several hours2.
+The entire process of breaking down and removing caffeine can take several hours.[6]

 Caffeine’s Half-Life